In This Article

-1. Look Good Feel Better
+2. Look Good Feel Better

 The Look Good Feel Better Foundation works with the American Cancer Society and the Professional Beauty Association to provide free beauty services to women undergoing cancer treatment.
 Not only does it boost women’s confidence, but it also provides a community setting for making connections and boosting morale.
 Beauty professionals are encouraged to volunteer their services.
 But even for those of us who aren’t professionals, there are many different roles to fill, like organizing group programs and providing assistance during makeup sessions.
-Check out the organization’s website to find out more.

-2. Lipstick Angels
+3. Lipstick Angels

-3. Wands for Wildlife
+4. Wands for Wildlife

 This is another cause close to our hearts.
-Many trans and non-binary people rely on donated beauty products to feel safe and secure in their identity, especially while transitioning.
+Many trans and nonbinary people rely on donated beauty products to feel safe and secure in their identity, especially while transitioning.
 So donate that palette you were gifted or that shade of blush that you bought but never opened; it might end up being more impactful than you know.
 Call your local center to learn how to donate your unused beauty products.

-Buying vegan and cruelty beauty products is also an easy way to ensure that you’re not inadvertently supporting animal cruelty.
+Buying vegan and cruelty-free beauty products is also an easy way to ensure that you’re not inadvertently supporting animal cruelty.
 Some of our favorite brands produce 100% vegan products, like Kat Von D, Milk Makeup, Pacifica, Le Labo, Hourglass, Too Faced, and Cover FX.
 So next time you’re picking up a new palette or powder, check to see if it’s on Leaping Bunny’s approved cruelty-free list first.